 Georgia capped its 12-0 season with a 17-10 win over Notre Dame in the Sugar Bowl to clinch the national championship.

 That season would be the pinnacle of Dooley's career, though the Bulldogs nearly won another national title two years later.
 Walker won the Heisman Trophy and Georgia was ranked No. 1 heading into the Sugar Bowl after an undefeated regular season.

 But No. 2 Penn State captured the championship with a 27-23 victory in what turned out to be Walker's final college game.
 He bolted for the upstart U.S. Football League after his junior season.

 Walker is now running for the U.S. Senate.
 Locked in a tight battle with incumbent Sen. Raphael Warnock, Walker received the endorsement of his former coach in a recent ad.

 Dooley was inducted into the National College Football Hall of Fame in 1998, but he also took pride in running an athletic program that was among the nation's best in a wide range of sports.

 From tennis to swimming, gymnastics to baseball, the Bulldogs won 19 national championships under Dooley.

-Dooley was born into an athletic family in Mobile, Alabama on Sept.
+Dooley was born into an athletic family in Mobile, Alabama, on Sept.
 4, 1932.
-He earned a football scholarship to Auburn, where he also played basketball.
+After graduating from McGill High School, he went to Auburn on a football scholarship and played basketball.

 In 1956, Dooley became an assistant coach at Auburn and was freshman coach at the school for three seasons before being named head coach of Georgia shortly after the end of the 1963 season, taking over a program in disarray after three straight losing years under Johnny Griffith.